Because0789/plex-recently-added-summary/README.md

 --6 episodes added in Season 07.

 ### TODOs:
 - Send email based on a whitelist in a file
-- Loop through all library sections(More than just TV Shows and Movies) and make a message chunk for each
-- Figure out how to get a permenant FB auth token
 - Log out to log file(arg for whether or not to clear log file on run or append)
-- Multiple Libraries?
+- Add lists of libraries instead of a single Movies and TV Show.